 The chilling effect of such governmental requirements was exacerbated by widespread knowledge that under the guidance of Director J. Edgar Hoover the FBI had gathered dossiers recording the political beliefs and associations of millions of Americans suspected of “un-American” views and activities.

-Requiring communist groups to register found unconstitutional
+Requiring communist groups to register found to have a chilling effect

 The chilling effect doctrine reached its zenith in Dombrowski v.
 Pfister (1965), a case involving the Louisiana Subversive Activities and Communist Control Law and Communist Propaganda Control Law, which the state was using to require civil rights groups to register as communist-front organizations.